Dental Crown Silver Spring, MD

 The Dental Crown Process

 Receiving a dental crown is a multi-step process.
 During the first visit, Dr. Rever will consult with you to find the best plan.
 Our team will need to properly prepare your teeth before we can place your new dental crown.
-You may receive a thorough teeth cleaning before and after the procedure.
+You may receive a thorough tooth cleaning before and after the procedure.

 During the second visit, your dentist will attach your new crown to your real tooth.
 He may also polish it, giving it a beautiful new finish.
-Dr. Rever will supply patients with the information to properly maintain their new crown.
+Dr. Rever will supply patients with the information to properly maintain their new crowns.
 That’s it!
 Yes, we can place a dental crown in as little as two visits to the dentist.

 Same-Day Crowns in Silver Spring, MD